JannisZeller/hamiltonian-descent/README.md

 ## Introduction

 Many commonly used optimization methods in Machine Learning (*ML*) show linear to sublinear convergence rates.
-Hamiltonian Descent Methods (*HD*) are a new method that extend linear convergence for a broader class of convex functions (Maddison et al., 2018).
-We provide a method that implements a specific HD in TensorFlow (`tf.keras`).
-In the [notebooks](./notebooks/) we compare the method's performance to stochastic gradient descent (*SGD*) and adaptive moment estimation (*Adam*) on two standard visual tasks an on one Natural Language Processing (NLP)-task.
+Hamiltonian Descent Methods (*HD*) are a method that extend linear convergence for a broader class of convex functions (Maddison et al., 2018).
+We provide implementations of a specific HD in TensorFlow (`tf.keras`) and PyTorch.
+In the [notebooks](./notebooks/) we compare the method's performance to stochastic gradient descent (*SGD*) and adaptive moment estimation (*Adam*) on standard visual tasks an on one Natural Language Processing (NLP)-task.
+This is just a side project with all scripts and notebooks executed locally.
+They are not completely unified and should just be viewed as first glimpse.